sunnysideup/silverstripe-export-all-from-modeladmin/docs/en/INDEX.md

 }

 ```
-### Excluding / adding fields to full set of data...
+### Excluding / adding fields

-If there are any fields that you would like to exclude from the export then you can
+If there are any fields that you would like to add / exclude from the full set of data then you can
-add
+use the following code:

+#### To exclude

 ```php